ga-wdi-lessons/express-oauth-handrolled/walkthrough.md

 Your goal:

-When you go to `/login/twitter` you're redirected to Twitter.
+When you go to `/login/twitter` you're redirected to Twitter, then you're redirected to `127.0.0.1:3001/login/twitter/callback?oauth_token=aBunchOfStuff`, and it says: "Cannot GET /login/twitter/callback?..."

 ## Redirects to Twitter sign-in page